Author: Rachel Kowert

 Answers to these questions and many more are discussed inside.
 Armed with accurate and up-to-date scientific information, parents will begin to understand the science behind the headlines and be able to make more informed decisions for themselves and their families.

-The first thing I want to note about this book is it’s gorgeous graphic design which I found aesthetically pleasing.
-The start of each chapter has eye catching and charming art in the same style as the front cover.
-Maybe in the future the style will seem dated but right now the look and feel is very modern.
+What’s also notable about this book is its gorgeous graphic design which I found aesthetically pleasing.
+The start of each chapter has eye-catching and charming art in the same style as the front cover.
+Maybe in the future, the style will seem dated but right now the look and feel are very modern.
 The book is formatted very much like a textbook but is extremely readable and approachable.

 “You may be surprised how your children open up (about a range of things) when you show interest in what interests them.”